Injection Molding Wall Thickness: Uniform Walls Thickness Guide

 Figure 1: Uniform wall thickness

-There are several ways to achieve uniform injection molding wall thickness in an injection molded part.
-Let’s take a closer look at each of these methods.
+There are several ways to achieve uniform injection molding wall thickness in an injection-molded part.
+Let’s examine each method in more detail.

 • Maintains surface appearance

-The first method is to use a thin layer of material called “skin” that covers the outside of the part.
-The skin helps to distribute stress and prevent warping evenly.
+The first method involves using a thin layer of material called “skin” that covers the outside of the part.
+The skin helps distribute stress and prevent warping evenly.
 It also gives the part a smooth, finished appearance.

 • Balanced shear stress